When policy and the roles and responsibilities of service providers and government are unclear, it is difficult for users

-Sometimes civil society may fill the evidence gap but then the agreed level of performance becomes a moving target.
-Government and service providers may choose to discount the methods used and results on the basis that they are not ‘approved’ or even ‘wrong’.
+Sometimes civil society may fill the evidence gap with their own metrics.
+But government and service providers may choose to ignore the results on the basis that they are not ‘official’, ‘approved’ or even deemed to be ‘wrong’.

 The mechanics of measuring performance in a national system are relatively complex: many parties are involved over a large geographical scale.
 Setting appropriate indicators that are robust and measurable, and establishing sector roles and responsibilities is non-trivial and requires participatory and iterative processes.
 As a result, fragmentation is common and in resource-limited environments, the regulation of water and sanitation services by local authorities can be greatly constrained or entirely non-existent.